arobertn/airgradient-to-influx/README.md

 INFLUX_TOKEN=xxx ./relay-airgradient.py <influx_host>/<influx_org>/<influx_bucket> <airgradient_host> loc:<location> <n*period_sec> led:LL/HHMM-HHMM/LL disp:LL/HHMM-HHMM/LL
 ```

-### Arguments
+### Config and arguments

+Configuration is read from the file
+[relay-airgradient.ini](./relay-airgradient.ini) in the same directory as the
+script and then can be overridden by arguments on the command line.

-All arguments are required and can be specified in any order:
+All arguments are optional and can be specified in any order:

 - `<influx_host>/<influx_org>/<influx_bucket>`: InfluxDB host, organization,
   and bucket (e.g., `influx.example.com/my-org/my-bucket`)